LogoLogo

 Collaboration and Sharing

-**Shareable Links and Mentions **Requirements tables and individual requirements can be shared via links.
-You can mention specific requirements in reports and other documentation, facilitating easy reference and collaboration.
+Requirements tables and individual requirements can be shared via links.
+You can mention specific personals in reports and other documentation, facilitating easy reference and collaboration.

 Verification and Validation